redfrax/redfrax.github.io/_posts/2023-01-30-gitops-with-rhacm-and-kustomize.md

 ### <a name="Hreq"></a>Requirements

 To test this configuration you need a RHACM Installation and to generate manifests locally you need to have the [kustomize tool](https://kubectl.docs.kubernetes.io/installation/kustomize/) installed on your local machine.
+To use the policy generator plug-in, this one has to be installed as well following [this procedure](https://github.com/stolostron/policy-generator-plugin#installation).
-Furthermore a basic knowledge of [RHACM Governance Policy engine](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.6/html-single/governance/index) is advisable.
+Furthermore a basic knowledge of [RHACM Governance Policy engine](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.6/html-single/governance/index) and **Kustomize overlays** is advisable.

 ## <a name="Hpolstruct"></a>Structure of a goverance policy